JeffreyChan0913/EYE/Beginner/0322/README.md

 ### Problem description

-Sophy's teacher has $K$ target numbers, $k1, k2, ..., k_k$.
-Meanwhile, her professor will give her a list $a$ that has a length of n.
+Sophy's teacher has $K$ target numbers, $k1, k2, ..., k_k$ and will give her a list $a$ that has a length of n.
 The end goal is to output the value frequency that Sophy's teacher cares about.

 Sophy is having issue with counting numbers.
 Shall we give her a hand on countin those numbers?